SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/register-device.md

 ##### Registration of PSK-secured devices

 PSK-secured devices connect during a bootstrap connection and a server connection using a pre-shared key through secured ports:

 * **5684**: PSK bootstrap connection
 * **5784**: PSK direct server connection

 PSK keys must be provided during the device registration.
 The file must contain the fields defined in [Registration of unsecured device](#registration-of-unsecured-device).
 PSK registration requires additional fields to be filled.

-The table below reflects the full set of possible fields that can be added:
+See the table below for the full set of fields you can add:

 <table>
 <col style="width:25%">